renegadevi/dbot/README.md

-# # Dbot - Discord command bot
+# Dbot - Discord command bot
 A small modular discord micro-bot written in Python.

-Originally it was a bot made for a private community so the original code may be a few years old but I've updated it for Python3.6 (Discord dosen't yet support 3.7 as of writing) and stripped down the bot to a skeleton of what it originally so it's a easy to running and expand with your own extensions.
+Originally it was a bot made for a private community so the original code may be a few years old but I've updated it for Python3.6 (Discord dosen't yet support 3.7 yet as of writing this).
+It's a stripped down skeleton of what it originally once was so it's a easy to get up and running and then expand with new extensions depending on what it will be used for.

-## TLDR (Python 3.6)
+## TLDR (Python 3.6.x)
 ```sh
 pip install -r requrements.txt
 ./main.py